System-size dependence of a jam-absorption driving strategy to remove traffic jam caused by a sag under the presence of traffic instability: System

 where $\theta$ (${\rm m}/{\rm s^2}$) is the sensitivity parameter, and is generally positive.
 If the driver of vehicle $i$ does not fully compensate for the increased road gradient ($G_{{\rm com},\,i}(t) < G(x_i(t))$), $\delta_i(t)$ is negative.
 If the driver fully compensates ($G_{{\rm com},\,i}(t) = G(x_i(t))$), $\delta_i(t)$ is zero.
 We set $\lambda = 0.0004\,{\rm s^{-1}}$ and $\theta = 22\,{\rm m}/{\rm s^2}$~\citep{Goni-Ros2016,Goni-Ros2019} as listed in Table~\ref{table:param}.

 The initial conditions are presented in Fig.~\ref{fig:ini_conds}.
-At the initial time $t = 0\,{\rm s}$, we set the position of the front edge of the leading vehicle (vehicle 1) at $x = 0\,{\rm m}$, and place the other vehicles with the same gap of $s_0 + T v_0$, which is the minimum equilibrium gap for running at the maximum velocity $v_0$, and set the velocities of all vehicles to $v_0$.
+At the initial time $t = 0\,{\rm s}$, we set the position of the front edge of the leading vehicle (vehicle 1) at $x = 0\,{\rm m}$, place the other vehicles with the same gap of $s_0 + T v_0 + 10^{-6}\,{\rm m}$, and set the velocities of all vehicles to $v_0$.
+Gap $s_0 + T v_0$ is the minimum equilibrium gap for running at the maximum velocity $v_0$.
+We do not set the initial gap to $s_0 + T v_0$ but set it to the sum of $s_0 + T v_0$ and a small gap $10^{-6}\,{\rm m}$ for making the initial flow linearly string stable (see Sec.~\ref{subsec:stability}).
 That is, the initial position and velocity of vehicle $i$ ($i = 1, \ldots, N$) are given by

 and

 respectively.
 Besides, the initial desired acceleration is set to zero for all vehicles:

 Since all vehicles are initially placed downhill, the road gradient does not influence the acceleration of vehicles at the initial time.
 Therefore, the initial values of $G_{{\rm com},\,i}(t)$ and $\delta_i(t)$ are given by